FrodoAlaska/Nikola/README.md

 ```

 # More Examples
-For more practical examples using the _Nikol_ engine, go to [Nikol Examples]("https://github.com/FrodoAlaska/NikolExamples")
+For more practical examples using the *Nikol* engine, go to <a href="https://github.com/FrodoAlaska/NikolExamples">NikolExamples</a>